andreaferretti/on-rust-and-nim/README.md

 http://doc.rust-lang.org/0.12.0/std/collections/struct.HashMap.html

 But this lead me to the problem of hashing points.
-This in turn, would require me to hash each coordinate, but Double in Rust does not implement the trait Hash.
+This in turn, would require me to hash each coordinate, but `Double` in Rust does not implement the trait `Hash`.
 Now, there are good reasons for doing so, due to the subtleties of floating point  arithmetic, but they did not apply in my case.

 2) So I had to find an alternative solution.
 Let us use

 http://doc.rust-lang.org/0.12.0/std/collections/struct.TreeMap.html

-Unfortunately, the operation `find` on a TreeMap returns an immutable reference to the value (even though the TreeMap is mutable!), but need to mutate it.
+Unfortunately, the operation `find` on a `TreeMap` returns an immutable reference to the value (even though the `TreeMap` is mutable!), but need to mutate it.
 With a little [help online](http://stackoverflow.com/questions/26378178/trying-to-dereference-pointer) I was able to make it work, but the solution proposed was kind of hacky and certainly not very clean (look at the answer!).
 It also involved some copying.

 3) Then I tried to parse JSON to read the points.
 The [obvious attempt](http://stackoverflow.com/questions/26336281/read-json-in-rust) did not work and the proposed solution involved a 11 line definition to define how to parse a point.